 In summary, the Commission has been provided with information that illustrates the extent of the bycatch of sea turtles in ICCAT longline fisheries.
-The Commission asked the SCRS to provide more information on this matter as early as 2010, and that scientific advice is now available along with advice on how to help mitigate these impacts.
+The Commission asked the SCRS to provide more information on this matter as early as 2010, and that scientific advice became available in 2017 along with advice on how to help mitigate these impacts.
 In response to this advice from the SCRS, the Commission should take immediate action on this matter.

-1 Godin, A.C., J.K.
+&lt;sup>3 Godin, A.C., J.K.
 Carlson, and V. Burgener.
 2012.
 The effect of circle hooks on shark catchability and at-vessel mortality rates in longlines fisheries.
 Bulletin of Marine Science 88(3):469-483.